An otherwise-normal place that's floating in the sky, often for no adequately-explored reason.

 The flying city of Caldoria is the home of temporal agent Gage Blackwood in the The Journeyman Project series.

 The Ratchet & Clank Future saga has Stratus City in Tools of Destruction and the Valkyrie Citadel in A Crack in Time.

 The third installment to the BioShock franchise, BioShock Infinite, has a floating city as the new setting, named Columbia.
 Created by the American government sometime in the late 1890's, Columbia was "designed to demonstrate to the world by example the founding democratic principles of the United States, the product of American ideals, endeavor and industry."
 Basically, it would fly all over the world and export American ideas to other parts of the world.
-Over time, it became armed to the teeth and, after a shocking international incident, Columbia retreated to the clouds, never to be seen again.
+Unfortunately, this equates to "a giant spaceship armed to the teeth and violently xenophobic", when Columbia tried to save American tourists during the Boxer Rebellion by firing on Chinese rioters.
+The American government did not take this well.
+Following the traditions of 'real' Americans, Columbia seceded and went off the grid, never to be seen again.
 Until the player character is sent there and finds everything has gone to Hell.